nsidc/vagrant-vsphere/README.md

   [vSphere Virtual Ethernet Card](https://www.vmware.com/support/developer/vc-sdk/visdk2xpubs/ReferenceGuide/vim.vm.device.VirtualEthernetCard.html)
 * `macAddress` - _Optional_ string - Used to set the mac address of the new VM
 * `wakeOnLanEnabled` - _Optional_ boolean - should vm turn on when magic packet is received on network card

+## Serial port configuration
+* `yieldOnPoll` - _Optional_ boolean - Enables CPU yield behavior.
+If you set yieldOnPoll to true, the virtual machine will periodically relinquish the processor if its sole task is polling the virtual serial port.
+The amount of time it takes to regain the processor will depend on the degree of other virtual machine activity on the host.
+* `connected` - _Optional_ boolean - is the vm serial port connected
+* `startConnected` - _Optional_ boolean - When VM is turned on should the vm serial port be connected
+* `backing` - _Optional_ string - The type of serial port backing to use.
+Possible values are 'uri', 'pipe', 'file', 'device'.

+  `uri` supports a connection between the virtual machine and a resource on the network.
+The virtual machine can initiate a connection with the network resource, or it can listen for connections originating from the network.

+  `pipe` supports I/O through a named pipe.
+The pipe connects the virtual machine to a host application or a virtual machine on the same host.

+  `file` supports output through the virtual serial port to a file on the same host.

+  `device` supports a connection between the virtual machine and a device that is connected to a physical serial port on the host.

+### uri
+* `direction` - _Optional_ string - The direction of the connection.
+Possible values are 'client' and 'server'
+* `proxyURI` - _Optional_ string - Identifies a proxy service that provides network access to the serviceURI.
+If you specify a proxy URI, the virtual machine initiates a connection with the proxy service and forwards the serviceURI and direction to the proxy.
+* `serviceURI` - _Optional_ string - Identifies the local host or a system on the network, depending on the value of direction.
+If you use the virtual machine as a server, the URI identifies the host on which the virtual machine runs.
+In this case, the host name part of the URI should be empty, or it should specify the address of the local host.
+  If you use the virtual machine as a client, the URI identifies the remote system on the network.

+### pipe
+* `endpoint` - _Optional_ string - Indicates the role the virtual machine assumes as an endpoint for the pipe.
+  Possible values are 'client' and 'server'
+* `noRxLoss` - _Optional_ boolean - Enables optimized data transfer over the pipe.
+When you use this feature, the ESX server buffers data to prevent data overrun.
+This allows the virtual machine to read all of the data transferred over the pipe with no data loss.
+To use optimized data transfer, set noRxLoss to true.
+To disable this feature, set the property to false.

+### file
+* `fileName` - _Optional_ string - Filename for the host file used in this backing.

+### device
+* `deviceName` - _Optional_ string - The name of the device on the host system.
+* `useAutoDetect` - _Optional_ boolean - Indicates whether the device should be auto detected instead of directly specified.
+If this value is set to TRUE, deviceName is ignored.

 ### Cloning from a VM rather than a template